seen-network/seen-network.github.io/faq.md

 - private sector

 If you are not eligible to join us, please feel free to make use any SEEN ideas or materials from our website to help you set up your own staff network.
 Best of luck and let us know how you get on.

+#### How can SEEN help you?

+SEEN is a source of support, advice and resources for colleagues who require assistance in furthering our mission.
+We will also be a source of support for colleagues who experience bullying, harassment or discrimination because they share our beliefs.
+Please note however that SEEN is not a union, and there are limits in what we can do.

 #### What do we mean by ‘sex equality and equity’?